Sun Village, California: Mapping L.A.

 According to Mapping L.A., Mexican and German were the most common ancestries in 2000.
 Mexico and El Salvador were the most common foreign places of birth.

 Education

-Sun Village is served by one elementary school district and one high school district.
+Sun Village is served by one elementary school district and one high school district: Keppel Union Elementary School District and Antelope Valley Union Joint High School District.

 Keppel Union School District has two schools that serve grades K-8 and one school that serves grades 5-8: